quicwg/base-drafts/draft-ietf-quic-transport.md

   Values below 1200 are invalid.

-: This limit does act as an additional constraint on datagram size in the same way as the path MTU, but it is a property of the endpoint and not the path.
+: This limit does act as an additional constraint on datagram size in the same way as the path MTU, but it is a property of the endpoint and not the path;
+  see {{packet-size}}.
 It is expected that this is the space an endpoint dedicates to holding incoming packets.

 initial_max_data (0x04):